 A systematic logo design process to design any logo

-Designing a logo can be a very time consuming process as it is often quite difficult to come up with logo design ideas that match our clients requirements.
-There are so many different elements you need to consider when designing a logo including colours, typography, balance and symbolism to name a few.
+The logo design process can be very time consuming as it is often quite difficult to come up with logo design ideas that match our clients’ requirements.
+There are so many different elements you need to consider when designing a logo including colour, typography, balance and symbolism to name a few.
 So where do you start?
-Today I’ll show you a systematic approach for designing any logo which will hopefully add some logic and structure to the very creative and sometimes haphazard logo design process.
+Today I’ll show you a systematic logo design process which will hopefully add some logic and structure to the very creative and sometimes haphazard task of designing a logo.

 So you have just finished talking to your client about the new brand they want you to create.
 As an example let’s say that your client is a stock broking firm called “Petra Capital” and they are looking for a clean and corporate logo design which will give their firm a professional look and feel.
-We’ll get started on designing their new logo using this systematic approach.
+We’ll get started on designing their new logo using this systematic logo design process.